zaabu/Lannister_Story/README.md

-A story about the origins of the great house of Westeros.
+An introduction to the members of House Lannister.